 Once you have filed your completed application, a school representative will contact you to schedule an orientation interview.
 This is a chance for parents to ask questions about our school and for the class teacher and/or a member of the Admissions Committee to learn more about the child and family.

 We conduct assessments for all students.
 The assessment is designed to determine if basic developmental milestones have been reached by the child, and for children potentially transferring into higher grades, it will access the child’s comfort level with material that has been covered in that grade.
 Assessments are conducted by a Waldorf-certified teacher.

 Step Three – Classroom Visit

 Students wishing to transfer into grades 1 – 5 must have a two-day classroom visit.
-Students applying to grades 6 – 8 must have a week-long visit.
+Students applying to grades 6 – 8 must have at least a three-day visit.
 This is an important step in the application process: it helps the student to get a sense of the school, and it allows the teacher to interact closely with the student.

 Step Four – Acceptance letters, contracts and deposits

 Applicants will be notified, on a rolling basis, of their acceptance status in February.
 Deposits and a signed contract are due by March 15th for all students.
 Deposits will be credited toward tuition payment.
 Families applying outside of the normal admissions timeline are asked to enroll within two weeks of acceptance.

 Notice of Nondiscrimination Policy

 Urban Prairie is committed to fostering a fully inclusive school community.
 We actively seek and welcome students and staff of all race, ethnicities, nationalities, religions, socio-economic backgrounds, sexual orientations and spiritual values.
 Urban Prairie does not discriminate on the basis of race, color, national, ethnic origin, or physical disability in the administration of its educational policies, admissions policies, financial assistance programs, and other school-administered programs.